wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-discover/includes/introduction.md

 > [!div class="centered"]
 > ![More collaboration between people](../media/collaboration-people-2.png)

-Workplace Analytics provides decision-makers with a powerful tool to identify opportunities to effectively execute change and improve organizational outcomes such as:
+Workplace Analytics provides decision makers with a powerful tool to identify opportunities to effectively execute change and improve organizational outcomes such as:

 - Collaboration overload.
 - Manager effectiveness.